-The Guest Choice Network's stated objective was to "unite the restaurant and hospitality industries in a campaign to defend their consumers and marketing programs against attacks from anti-smoking, anti-drinking, anti-meat, etc. activists."
+GCN's stated objective was to "unite the restaurant and hospitality industries in a campaign to defend their consumers and marketing programs against attacks from anti-smoking, anti-drinking, anti-meat, etc. activists."
 Over the course of four years, Philip Morris contributed at least $2.3 million to sustain the Guest Choice Network.
 The project helped recruit chain restaurants and other businesses into Philip Morris's Accommodation Program, in part to address the weakness lack of "top gun" restaurant chain restaurant participation in the program at that time.